-The best way to explore the island of Corsica is without doubt by car, or by bicycle if you are one of the rare breed of outdoor enthusiasts who enjoy almost vertical, tortuous uphill climbs and many a hairpin bend.
-However, towns like Calvi and L’Ile Rousse in La Balagne are surprisingly well suited to holidaying without a car.
-If driving while on holiday is not for you, here are 10 wonderful ways to explore Calvi and the surrounding area sans car.
+The best way to explore the island of Corsica is without doubt by car, or by bicycle if you're one of the rare breed of outdoor enthusiasts who enjoy almost vertical, tortuous uphill climbs and many a hairpin bend.
+If you're wondering where to stay in Corsica without a car, towns like Calvi and L’Ile Rousse in la Balagne are the perfect choice.
+If driving while on holiday is not for you, here are 10 wonderful ways to explore Calvi and the surrounding area without a car.

 The majestic citadel, which stands guard over the town and the luxury yacht-filled harbour, is well worth the climb through twisting cobbled lanes.
 You’ll be rewarded with glorious views in every direction.
-There are also some great places to eat here including a lovely little Salon de The, the perfect pit stop for a slice of homemade cake, as well as a number of excellent restaurants and the chic (but rather expensive bar, Chez Tao).
+There are also some great places to eat here including a lovely little Salon de The, the perfect pit stop for a slice of homemade cake, as well as a number of excellent restaurants and the chic (but rather expensive) Chez Tao bar.

-If you stay in one of our Citadel Apartments, such as Apartment Cantu di l'Alba, you'll have all this right on your doorstep.
+If you stay in one of our citadel apartments, such as Studio Castille, you'll have all this right on your doorstep.